Kingdom of Western Georgia: Uprising against the Mongols and early years

-The kingdom created by David VI included a number of powerful duchies controlling several Black Sea ports, including the duchies of Guria, Mingrelia and Abkhazia, which contained the cities of Batumi and Poti.
-To the north, the kingdom controlled the duchies of Svaneti and Racha, thus controlling the Caucasus mountains against the empire of the Golden Horde.
-This situation enabled the new government of Kutaisi to maintain important trade routes with the West, notably via the Genoese merchants based in Abkhazia and the Empire of Trebizond, leading to a large-scale immigration of Georgian nobles and merchants from eastern Georgia.
-David VI even managed to shelter and share his throne with his cousin, David VII Ulu, when the latter in turn revolted against the Mongol yoke in 1261; this agreement was short-lived and the two sovereigns were unable to work together to protect western Georgia, leading to David Ulu's return to Tbilisi in 1262.
+The kingdom founded by David VI included several powerful duchies controlling key ports on the Black Sea, notably Guria, Mingrelia, and Abkhazia, which encompassed the cities of Batumi, Poti, and Sebastopolis.
+(Note: According to medieval Venetian diplomats Giosafat Barbaro and Ambrogio Contarini, these three cities are dependent on the Duke of Mingrelia, who himself serves the Western King.)
+To the north, the kingdom controlled the duchies of Svaneti and Racha, thereby securing the Caucasus Mountains against the Golden Horde.
+This geopolitical position enabled the new government in Kutaisi to maintain important commercial routes with the Western world, particularly through Genoese merchants based in Abkhazia and through the Greek Empire of Trebizond.
+These conditions encouraged significant immigration of Georgian nobles and merchants from eastern Georgia.
+David VI even offered refuge to his cousin David VII Ulu and briefly shared the throne with him when the latter rebelled against Mongol rule in 1261.
+This arrangement proved short-lived, however, as the two rulers failed to cooperate effectively in defending western Georgia, leading to David Ulu’s return to Tbilisi by 1262.

-While eastern Georgia was forced to contribute heavily to the Ilkhanid military campaigns, the government of Kutaisi prospered temporarily.
-This situation enabled David VI to protect himself effectively against the mercenaries of the Mongol rebel Tekuder, who took refuge in western Georgia in 1269 after failing in his revolt against Abaqa Khan.
-Throughout the 1270s, the kingdom had to defend itself against numerous Mongol invasions, which were brought to an end after David VI agreed to pay tribute.
-However, these wars enabled the central government to abolish the rebellious Duchy of Racha and annex it to the royal territories in 1278.
+While eastern Georgia was forced to contribute heavily to Ilkhanid military campaigns, the government in Kutaisi experienced a period of relative prosperity.
+This stability allowed David VI to defend his kingdom successfully against the mercenaries of the Mongol rebel Tegüder, who sought refuge in western Georgia in 1269 after the failure of his revolt against Abaqa Khan.
+Throughout the 1270s, the kingdom faced repeated Mongol incursions, which eventually ceased after David VI agreed to pay tribute.
+These conflicts nonetheless enabled the central government to abolish the rebellious duchy of Racha and annex it to the royal domain in 1278.